lamyongxian/cs5439-spring4shell/README.md

 # Content Management System MVC

 This is a simple Spring MVC 5.x application project built with Maven, incorporating dependencies such Bootstrap, J2EE and Spring Security Module.
-Originally built for an interview coding assignment even though the author did not eventually work for that company.
-Full source code is released under GNU GPL v3.

 ## :exclamation: Deliberately Vulnerable Application (Do not use in production environment)
 This repository has been forked and configure to demonstrate a Java EE based vulnerabilities.